Dimensioning and Power Management of Hybrid Energy Storage Systems for Electric Vehicles with Multiple Optimization Criteria: Introduction

+In summary, the sizing and control of a HESS should consider multiple objectives, including its lifespan, energy efficiency and capacity.
+Combined sizing and power management helps maximize the searching space for better optimality.
+Besides, parametric real-time EMS design is essential for further optimization and practical application.
+Fuzzy logic control (FLC) is real-time, adaptive and intelligent \cite{Cabrera2015, Sabahi2016, Wang2015}.
+It allows different operators to merge nonlinearities and uncertainties in the best way and incorporate heuristic control in the form of if-then rules.
+Its effectiveness and distinct advantages in power management of HESS have been demonstrated, especially after optimizing its membership functions \cite{Yu2017, Li2009}.
+However, the optimization of these membership functions usually causes low computation efficiency, especially when the designed FLC is complicated.

+Based on our previous studies \cite{Yu2017, Yu2018a}, the primary goal of this work is to develop an efficient multi-objective optimal sizing and real-time power management algorithm for a HESS.
+The contributions that distinct this work from the previous efforts are: 1) A systematic Bi-level multi-objective optimal sizing and control framework incorporating the battery dynamic model, supercapacitor model, evaluation model and adaptive parametric real-time EMS is proposed; 2) A parametric vectorized fuzzy inference system is devised for the first time to the best of our knowledge, which allows a large number of fuzzy logic controllers running in parallel and enables fast training and optimization; 3) Pareto optimal solutions of a HESS for an electric race car are obtained using NSGA-II under the proposed framework.
+The corresponding optimal sizing parameters and membership functions of a real-time fuzzy logic-based EMS are obtained simultaneously.

+Sizing and control of the HESS for an electric race car is investigated as a case study in this work, which aims to minimize the operating cost for a racing team and to reduce the environmental impact caused by the waste battery.
 The remainder of this work is divided into six parts.
-Section 2 elaborates the proposed Bi-level optimal design and energy management framework, then presents the formulation of the sizing and energy management problem.
-Section 3 describes the employed the battery and supercapacitor models.
-Section 4 gives the details of the devised FLC based on vectorized fuzzy inference engine.
+Section 2 elaborates on the proposed Bi-level optimal design and power management framework, then presents the formulation of the sizing and power management problem.
+Section 3 describes the battery and supercapacitor models.
+Section 4 gives the details of the devised FLC based on the vectorized fuzzy inference engine.
 In section 5, the simulation parameters and settings are presented in detail.
-Section 6 demonstrates the obtained results and Section 7 illustrates the conclusions.
+Section 6 discusses the obtained results, followed by the conclusions in Section 7.